VirgilSecurity/demo-firebase-func/README.md

   ```
 * Click **PUBLISH**.

-## Set up the Firebase function
+## Deploy the Firebase function
-This Firebase function will give out JWT tokens to all your Firebase-authenticated users
+This Firebase function will connect Firebase's and Virgil's authentication via JWT tokens

 * **Clone the repo**
   ```bash